Museum / Historical Site

 Senator John Heinz History Center

 Six floors of Western Pennsylvania history housed in a former ice company warehouse that survived a catastrophic 1898 explosion.
 The fifth floor storage and archive areas and the loading dock — the zones where staff report the most consistent paranormal activity — are accessible during regular museum hours.
-The collection includes artifacts from the Monongahela Hotel reportedly associated with the assassinated presidents Lincoln, Garfield, and McKinley.
+The collection includes artifacts from the Monongahela House hotel reportedly associated with the assassinated presidents Lincoln, Garfield, and McKinley.

 Duration: